pdf-association/pdf-issues/README.md

 Not all resolutions proposed here are officially authorized by the [ISO working groups responsible for PDF](https://www.pdfa.org/iso-status/) and may get changed when reviewed by the ISO working group.

 ## A Simple Process
 1. Open a new GitHub Issue.
-Clearly explain the mistake you have found in a published ISO PDF 2.0-based standard, or the feature you would like to see in a future version.
+Clearly explain the mistake you have found in a PDF specification, or the feature you would like to see in a future version.
 2. The community can discuss and contribute to open issues here in GitHub, and work towards a proposed resolution.
 3. The PDF Association's [PDF Technical Working Group](https://www.pdfa.org/community/pdf-technical-working-group/) (TWG) will consider all input and reach a consensus for each proposed resolution.
-Issues related to PDF subset standards may also get passed on to other TWGs.
+Issues related to PDF subset standards or specific technical topics may get delegated to other TWGs.
 4. Each issue will be updated with the agreed resolution and then Closed by moderators once the resolution is published at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).
-5. At some later time, some errata may be passed to the appropriate ISO working group for formal ratification.
+5. At some later time, errata will be passed to the appropriate ISO working group for formal ratification.

 A full list of all ISO and industry-agreed issue resolutions (as pseudo-markup) is actively maintained at [https://pdf-issues.pdfa.org/](https://pdf-issues.pdfa.org/).